$S^3$ partition functions and Equivariant CY$_4 $/CY$_3$ correspondence from Quantum curves: Discussion

 \subsection{Acknowledgments}

 We are grateful to Luca Cassia, Alba Grassi, Tomoki Nosaka, Sanefumi Moriyama, Ali Mert Yetkin and Alberto Zaffaroni for valuable discussions.
-The work of KH is financed by the European Union- NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008-C01.
-The work of NK was supported by the JSPS KAKENHI (Grant-in-Aid for Scientific Research (B)) grant number JP24K00628 and Graduate School of Science, Kyoto University under Ginpu Fund 2025.
-Y. P. is the National Natural Science Foundation of China (NSFC) under Grant No. 12575076, No.12247103.
+The work of K. H. is financed by the European Union - NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008-C01.
+The work of N. K. is supported by the JSPS KAKENHI (Grant-in-Aid for Scientific Research (B)) grant number JP24K00628 and the Graduate School of Science, Kyoto University, under the Ginpu Fund 2025.
+Y. P. is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12575076, No.12247103.